itom-project/itom/docs/userDoc/source/04_itom_gui/mainWindow.rst

 can also be docked into |itom|'s main window.

 Further functionalities of |itom| are reached by the menu or the toolbars.
-It is possible to add further user defined menus and toolbars using the python scripting language (see toolbar-start_).
+It is possible to add further user defined menus and toolbars using the python scripting language (see :ref:`toolbar-start`).

 .. _console: